MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/performance-diagnostics.md

 - **Continuous diagnostics (preview)** collects data at five-second intervals and reports actionable insights about resource usage every five minutes.
 - **On-demand diagnostics** helps you troubleshoot an ongoing performance issue with more in-depth data, insights, and recommendations based on data collected at a single point in time.

-Performance Diagnostics stores all insights and reports in a storage account, which you can configure for short data retention to minize costs.
+Performance Diagnostics stores all insights and reports in a storage account, which you can configure for short data retention to minimize costs.

 Run Performance Diagnostics directly from the Azure portal, where you can also review insights and a report on various logs, rich configuration, and diagnostics data.
 We recommend that you run Performance Diagnostics and review the insights and diagnostics data before you contact Microsoft Support.